#1 in Quality Local News

 Here are some of the things to know about us, what we believe in, and practice:

-- We don’t outsource our stories to overseas writers.
-We live here and we love showcasing the cool things our communities have to offer.
+- We love showcasing the cool things our communities have to offer.
 We respect our readers, therefore we are picky with what we publish and promote.

-What we believe in:
+What we believe in, and practice!

 - From walkability to safe biking.
 From sustainability to organic living on a budget.
 From innovative ways to clean our air to finding ways to contain global crisis.
 From gentler neighborhoods to paying it forward.
 From finding deals to finding more deals.
 From less waste to more ways to reuse and recycle.
 And from happy neighborhoods to happier people.

-That’s what we practice and believe in.
+We are the antidote to them!
 We highlight news that affects your quality of life bottled up in a compact, colorful, and easy-to-read format.
 We weed through endless news items in order to give you the essence, and without cluttering the mind.
 We present a clear space for you to know what’s happening in our communities.

-- While others are busy reinventing the wheel, we use it.
+Innovativity: While others are busy reinventing the wheel, we use it.

 Happy Neighborhood = Happy People